shreyashbhimanwar/Face-Mask-Detection-and-Attendance-System/README.md

 ## Usage:-

 - Open CMD in working directory.
-- Run following command.

-  install the python packages using `pip install`
+  Install the python packages using `pip install`
 - `final.py` is the main Python file of Face-Mask-Detection-and-Attendance-System
 - Dataset used is given in the repository under `face-detector/dataset` and `face-mask-detector/dataset`
 - Our best model is saved in the folder `face-detector` and `face-mask-detector` respectively